Nokia phones turn off vibration alarm when connected to a charger

 9. Not developed anymore

-Except for the patch mass that Debian accumulated, the net-tools package has not seen any upstream development after version 1.60, released sometime about April 15 2001.
+Except for the patch mass that some distros accumulated, the net-tools package (the variant used in Linux distributions, at least) has not seen any significant upstream development after version 1.60, released sometime about April 15 2001.

 Conclusions